ReDI-School/js-berlin-2023-spring/lesson09.md

 ### Task

-Now, go back to the exercise we did before the break in the group, and replace `while` with `for`.
+Now, go back to the exercises we did before the break in the group, and replace `while` with `for`.